jedi-academy/learn-4711/data/labs/lab04.md

 - One member will be the creator and maintainer of the team repo - he/she will be designated the CAPTAIN
 - The other members of the team will be contributors - designated as MATES

-The lab tasks are meant to be done individually, though the hook task would benefit from pair programming, i.e. with one person "driving", and the other(s) "navigating".
+The lab tasks are meant to be done individually.

 ##Lab Submission